 Lindsey Bailey is an artist and illustrator currently based in Olive Branch, Mississippi.
 She graduated from Mississippi State University in 2009 with a BFA in Graphic Design.
 She has worked on editorial illustration, character design, book covers, children's books, and portraits for clients including Black Dog & Leventhal Publishers, Bleacher Report, The Georgia Review and ESPN.

-Acacia's Ark LLC was set up by Kecia Johnson in 2020 to partner with institutions and support initiatives both community-based and national that champion the health, development, and wellbeing of children to help end social disparities and deprivation.
+Acacia's Ark LLC was set up by Kecia Johnson in 2020, but was incorporated in 2023 to partner with institutions and support initiatives both community-based and national that champion the health, development, and wellbeing of children to help end social disparities and deprivation.

 A world where children have faith, find hope, and know love.